3.36.2 General Education Policy

 3) Demonstrate personal and social responsibility – develop and demonstrate personal and social responsibility and teamwork skills.

-Determination of General Education in Programs
+Determination of General Education Credits in Academic Programs

-Identification of General Education in Programs
+Identification of General Education Credits in Career and Technical Programs

 • Career and Personal Development